EmbeddedTester/Experiment-Evaluation/README.md

 ## Evaluation

-The experiment lacks enough controls to be fully considered scientific.
+The experiment lacks enough controls to be considered scientific.
 Given that this experiment was carried out at a conference, we wanted to give the participants a similar experience.

 Furthermore, due to this setup, the members may have been less inclined to say that a particular session was “not fun” (i.e. < 3) or that they produced “poor quality”.
 These are things that are very hard to quantify, especially given no guidelines for what constitutes “quality” or “fun”.
 These characteristics will only be truly seen over a significant amount of time; for example by tracking bugs introduced or by team attrition rate.